Vipera berus bosniensis

-Vipera berus bosniensis, the Balkan cross adder or Bosnian viper, is a venomous viper subspecies endemic to the Balkan Peninsula.
+Vipera berus bosniensis, the Balkan cross adder or Bosnian viper, is a venomous subspecies of viper endemic to the Balkan Peninsula.

 Geographic range

 It is only found within the Balkan Peninsula, particularly the Herzegovina region of Bosnia and Herzegovina, hence its common name.

 Taxonomy

 McDiarmid et al. (1999) follow Golay et al. (1993) and recognize V. b. bosniensis as a subspecies of V. berus.
 However, it has been considered a full species in recent literature.